vjern/piplock/README.md

 # piplock

 Takes a python requirements file in input.
-Output the file as is in addition to frozen versions for the unlocked requirements found in the file, eg:
+Outputs the file as is in addition to frozen versions for the unlocked requirements found in the file, eg:

 requirements.txt